TITLE: Youth Center Program Specialist – TGNC & SOS

 - Demonstrate professionalism, good judgment, and maintain confidentiality when required

-- Ability to safely lift 40 lbs.
+- Ability to safely lift 40 lbs and travel locally with mileage reimbursement available.

-Schedule: Non-exempt full-time, as needed & required by the position, including regular evening shifts, and occasional weekend work
+Non-exempt full-time, as needed & required by the position, including regular evening shifts, and occasional weekend work

-Travel: Ability & willingness to drive your own reliable vehicle to travel to various locations.
+Ability & willingness to drive your own reliable vehicle to travel to various locations.
 Mileage reimbursement is available.

 INSTRUCTIONS – HOW TO APPLY